daqhris/daqhris.github.io/crypto-growth-fund.md

 -----BEGIN PGP SIGNED MESSAGE-----
 Hash: SHA256

-The inability to settle and remain steadily in a physical location (due to many reasons) has taught me recently that any physical asset may be seized, stolen, damaged or devalued by an individual, a group of persons or a larger entity like a government.
+The inability to settle and remain steadily in a physical location has taught me recently that any physical asset may be seized, stolen, damaged or devalued by an individual, a group of persons or a larger entity like a government.

-Since the summer of 2015 until now, I live more or less with few personal belongings.
+Since the summer of 2015 until now,
+I live more or less with few personal belongings.
 I have experienced events that forced me to stay on the move due to safety, poverty or weather reasons.

 At least once a year, an event has occured that led me to losing access to banking services or university facilities or health care systems.
-I have given up on owning large or heavy items after life-altering experiences as in detention centers, refugee camps, homelessness, seasonal lodging/couchsurfing and lately as an undocumented immigrant.
+I have given up on owning large or heavy items after life-altering experiences as in detention centers, refugee camps, homelessness, seasonal lodging, couchsurfing and lately as an undocumented immigrant.

-After repeatedly going through the loss of personal properties, reputation, material possessions, human connections and at the end, stumbling into a slow but steady recovery, I have only been able to regain few valuable assets.
+After repeatedly going through the loss of personal properties, reputation, material possessions, human connections and at the end, stumbling into a slow but steady recovery,
+I have only been able to regain few valuable assets.
 Chief among them are some digital assets, namely Bitcoin and Ether purchased in Autumn 2017.
 I managed to recover the BTC holdings in Summer 2019 and ETH in Summer 2021.
 How?
 Well, by regaining access to digital wallet backups!

 Although, I was not actively managing the crypto wallets, they remained intact and had gained much value afterwards.
 For a long time, I thought of them as lost property.
 But later on, after the recovery of their secrets keys, I understood the high-value of global decentralized blockchains and the related digital currencies.

 Thus, I decided to entirely play the long game and set up a personal crypto growth fund with the intent of holding long-term investments in digital assets.
 In case I earn or receive more paper money than the amount that is necessary for basic needs (i.e: food, transport, accomodation), then I will purchase some cryptocurrencies and add them to the self-custodial wallets of the fund.

 -----BEGIN PGP SIGNATURE-----

-iQIzBAEBCAAdFiEEhxUjsxFFwjNUNY2UEcav5WsnH4gFAmEMSAIACgkQEcav5Wsn
-H4iOHQ//Zn6RP4lFpe+puaOSYwuS+c/LfnNH/sHRSL161nibmOsKbJSsSPoPggHo
-vyEboYRQmPp5cay/84vOE7CGTVzhVPSQicz6hG8Z7QO4zzaYt7H65Vk3v7AkJ57k
-NsLpVB+P0nICRuzgto8PDBJCfnd36R31j5uWJR9MOnbNsSnuCZE34mdBk9dyIgpX
-yevwHXS3WHKEf5AW/vePRdshpato+wdjl7ukSPNIr+givIFl4EE9cBf6CpIZSu1s
-Hl2oqeklE9W+8Ddi/kVlYQVBMqifW79p++WnhxISO65lEAqhQAqAmOY61OGfC2QY
-7ICqISqRbmtZmiVz52nXpz6XK3A7yhJJVKRCJPOCRJVo7CbYZgynLgjua31uneCL
-MkDGrH7bf/XlU9ttYoPJxwMoWGmYhb3X7gg9vJ3KUXaHkoSKT0dWUiGFFFDa54zD
-BiPVBgLGpFg7aEncxMoNQ12VtUXjkpkTgoSg1NpCRGjCxgIKw5c4R0VkB1NY9fwh
-ixuaAR/h+SHUiiO6KJHkhhdxa0VGfaNHhLMURd5PG9i4IrJ5emVk2a5Vvo5/+bEF
-lBI6mNrkU8yoRL+uffzfzktIR8QCujHBH36WU2gxXYBLZ8cK4+8DGVvKS1ku/4bI
-AEjoPJHft12F8ROEejVRgDahanhmsFPFw8qnrpTnU9BteztivVA=
-=ARWq
+iQIzBAEBCAAdFiEEhxUjsxFFwjNUNY2UEcav5WsnH4gFAmENOhIACgkQEcav5Wsn
+H4i92xAAt3Mcwp8TbDGYGiPSaNvca/muh4GwtwGs36Eu0Vut3NAUKrUrxYkgHSvl
+ymnVp8mTTgJujnlsKdFcx39tuwu0FS9941j4KF1FMA0//XSkdsnjmT2AJlYdYbGO
+gyD1aIUdKgZJKRE7cFnSfgYnucE41HhJguk0FdN70AWGGf/2KEOjA51VjfgIM/VW
+oRoejVrg41nC+H2w6bTFqjxWl1ouE3HOiUbfDUOl7M/1yAUbqjn4jOqBboIQlDWx
+u9HpY2g+0jskMs+JVe1XZu94OrSpcXcU8U3BD1AR7hYjsvESyoJHWaE5+UYg/YYP
+vhRqzO12dQv88Xo33lz7h4ICQCzat4dZ56mpwtgd21QMsPCHiDm82yPdgyN79GV+
+W+g+dqpH9Io4L/4aSyrbbgxGODFWmSn5wEzkC+1/KBefh3bDu4gINuFIJC2QZUq1
+VlXbgbAZBcOu3AwqyKmfZDBhpi1qBhbBHQ5XYtM80rUt/9XKN8kLFPI3qZpIDTh9
+S2juASj/TE/Yu7cBe977Gz+XhN6Nfa2qza6Hs9SB5ilXzBRjw3SPAxk/j935kVQ6
+PGKKOL0CEsdhsfgJx55SZabYNaPN9nC75upa1WF+mdZxnMk31zue41Vpf/kpEx8y
+LwOBA8voYVOfUXAI7bHuxEcuP2SOgMQBAXz0OHeUQVKMnUkDaqo=
+=BUBH
 -----END PGP SIGNATURE-----
 ```

 ## Holdings